Do smart meters and solar panels work together?

 Second-generation smart meters

-Second-generation smart meters, also known as SMETS2, are the current standard.
-They are capable of measuring both imported and exported electricity without fault, and they don’t stop working if you switch over to a new supplier.
+They’re capable of measuring both imported and exported electricity without a fault, and won’t stop working if you switch over to a new supplier.

 Can you have solar panels without a smart meter?